4thkira/naikoma/naikoma-crash-course.md

 - **tava** — go, move, travel, toward, away.
 Echoes TP tawa, FI tavata (meet), HU tova (onward), PT vai (go!).
 - **pali** — do, make, create, work, act.
 Echoes GR páli (again), FI pala (piece/what's made), Sanskrit phala (result), TP pali.
 - **volu** — give, offer, share, release.
 Echoes LA voluntas (will), FR vouloir, IT volere, EN voluntary — giving as willing.
+- **kutu** — to use, to employ, to instrumentalize; making something serve a purpose; the relationship between user and used.
+Echoes TR kullanmak (to use), FI käyttää (to use), Swahili -tumia (to use), LA ūtī/ūsus (to use), JP 使う tsukau.
+Polysemous: in sacred register, deliberate and transactional (a tool respected); in casual, exploitative (a thing wrung dry).
+Central to Konoko's philosophy: **nai li kutu** — "love is use."

 ### Things & Stuff